The Good Place Therapy PLLC logo The Good Place Therapy PLLC

 Changing what keeps it stuck

-Move from understanding to intervening — challenging unhelpful thoughts, processing what's been carried, and practicing new responses until they hold under real pressure.
+Move from understanding to intervening.
+Challenge unhelpful thinking.
+Process what has been carried.
+Practice new responses until they hold under real pressure.

 3. Integration & maintenance